FIYINT/fiyinfadayini.github.io/README.md

 2. Technical skills: Scripting languages(Python and R), Query language(SQL:MYSQL,POSTGRES),data visualization
 3. Communication skills; Data Storytelling, Reporting and Presentation(using tools like Canva, Powerpoint Power Bi AND Excel)
 4. Domain Knowledge: I specialise in analysis of the following domain; Sales, Procurement, Performance, Healthcare.
-5. Staff Training & Development(Educator): I offer concise and comprehensive training programs in data analytics and visualization both pysically and online
+5. Staff Training & Development(Educator): I offer concise and comprehensive training programs in data analytics and visualization both physically and online

 # PROJECTS
 * [This project is on sales, tools used for analysis is microsoft excel to find out more click on this link](https://github.com/FIYINT/SALES-PERFORMANCE)